theinvertedform/smithohj/index.md

 ---
 title: index
 ---
-This is the personal website of Oliver Smith Jones.
+This is the personal website of Oliver Smith.